raek/pladder/README.md

 # Overview

-The pladder package installs three console commands:
+The pladder package installs four console commands:

 * a bot service (`pladder-bot`) that contains the features of the bot (the "business logic", for some value of "business"),
-* an IRC client (`pladder-irc`) that keeps a connection to an IRC server and reacts to commands from users, and
+* an IRC client (`pladder-irc`) that keeps a connection to an IRC server and reacts to commands from users,
-* a command line tool (`pladder-cli`) that provides a simple way to run bot commands during development.
+* a command line tool (`pladder-cli`) that provides a simple way to run bot commands during development, and
+* an optional log service (`pladder-log`) that can store and recall lines seen on a configurable list of IRC networks.

 The bot service can serve multiple IRC client.
 In other words, the bot can be present on multiple IRC networks simultaneously.